dsbowen/hemlock/docs_md/tutorial/first_project.md

 p.questions = [Label('<p>Label 0</p>'), Label('<p>Label 1</p>')]
 ```

-The `Page`'s question is a `Label`, although this is in some sense a misnomer because it only contains text.
-The first argument to `Label` is a string, written in html, which the `Label` displays on its page.
+The `Page`'s question is a `Label`, although this is in some sense a misnomer because label objects only contains text.
+The first argument to `Label` is a string, written in html, which the label object displays on its page.

 **Note.** If you don't like writing html, you can easily find Word to html converters online.